Knee Bursitis

 When to See a Physiotherapist for Knee Bursitis

-If you experience pain, swelling, or inflammation on the knee and observe a lump-like structure on the knee, it is best advised to visit a physiotherapist.
+If you experience knee pain, swelling, or inflammation and observe a lump-like structure on the knee, it is best advised to visit a physiotherapist.
 An expert physiotherapist can help you with the following:

 • Advice on how to avoid pressure or pain in the affected area.